bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 ## Home page (Navbar and foooter)

-Apart from the events, section the Home page also povides the user with a useful navbar and a informative footer.
-The navbar is divided into three main areas of interest; Home, Register and Login and the footer proportionates information of interest about the developers that collaborated on this project.
+Apart from the events, section the Home page also provides the user with a useful navbar and a informative footer.
+The navbar is divided into three main areas of interest; Home, Register and Login and the footer proportionate information of interest about the developers that collaborated on this project.
 The main features that can be highlithed are:

-- The clickable sections in both, the navabar and the footer
+- The clickable sections in both, the navbar and the footer

-- The colour animation when the user hoovers over the clickable parts.
+- The colour animation when the user hovers over the clickable parts.

-- The change in the cursor icon when the user hoovers over the clickable parts.
+- The change in the cursor icon when the user hovers over the clickable parts.

 - User experience in the navbar and footer section: